-Several disease problems hinder the production of southern peas.
-Rhizoctonia, Pythium and Fusarium species are soil-borne fungi causing root and seed rots as well as death of developing plants.
-Virus disease can be found in most planting and common symptoms are puckering of leaves, stunting of the plant and mosaic color patterns in the leaves.
+Several diseases hinder the production of southern peas.
+Rhizoctonia, Pythium, and Fusarium species are soil-borne fungi causing root and seed rots as well as death of developing plants.
+Virus diseases occur during most plantings and common symptoms are puckering of leaves, stunting of the plant, and mosaic color patterns in the leaves.
 Obtaining high quality seed and controlling aphids reduces virus problems.
 Seed treatment and crop rotation reduces the losses caused by root rots.
-Cercospora leaf spots and bacterial blights are diseases found on leaves.
-Nematodes and particularly the root-knot nematode can damag southern peas.
+Cerecospora leaf spots and bacterial blights are diseases found on leaves.
+Nematodes and particularly the root-knot nematode can damage southern peas.
 Fields that are known to be infested should be avoided.
-Nematode, Fusarium wilt and bacterial blight resistance is found in several varieties as shown in the variety table below.
+Nematode.
+Fusarium wilt, and bacterial blight resistance are found in several varieties as shown on the variety table.
 Descriptions of the above diseases and recommended control measures for diseases and insects can be found in the most recent edition of the Extension Agents' Handbook.